Logical entanglement distribution between distant 2D array qubits: Conclusion

 Our protocol can be naturally applied to other qubit devices with a 2D array of physical communication channels.
 For example, for short-distance communication, entanglement generation between two superconducting qubits in remote cryostats has been demonstrated~\cite{old_entangling_superconducting_qubits_Nature,entangling_superconductor_qubits}.
 According to Magnard {\it et al.}~\cite{entangling_superconductor_qubits}, the error rate of the entangled state, efficiency of entangling attempts, and repetition rate are $e=0.205,~\eta=0.675,~\gamma=6.2$~MHz, respectively.
 The high-performance design of logical communication protocol under this parameter region is left as future work.

 We evaluated the performance of our protocol considering essential sources of physical error, such as local SWAP errors and the infidelity of physical Bell pairs.
 However, real quantum devices suffer from additional types of errors, including local circuit errors in stabilizer measurements.
-Although we believe that the current noise models are sufficient to capture the essential behavior of our protocol, it would be desirable to evaluate it under more realistic noise models.
+Our results show that this protocol is tolerant to errors in entanglement generations and movements for further operations.
+Although we believe that the current noise models qualitatively capture the essential behavior of our protocol, it would be desirable to evaluate it under more realistic noise models.
 Nevertheless, estimating logical error rates under such complex models is computationally challenging, because the number of local SWAP operations varies from one sample to another, making it difficult to employ standard software libraries such as Stim~\cite{gidney2021stim} to speed up the evaluation.
 Developing efficient methods for evaluating performance under these complex noise models is an important direction for future work.